iGEM-Engineering/iGEM-DBTL-bootcamp/3_test/protocol-calibration-fluorescein.md

 ## Overview
 Plate readers report fluorescence values in arbitrary units that vary widely from instrument to instrument.
 Therefore, absolute fluorescence values cannot be directly compared from one instrument to another.

-In order to compare fluorescence output of biological devices, it is necessary to create a standard fluorescence curve.
+In order to compare fluorescence output of biological devices, it is necessary to create a standard fluorescence curve, and in order to calculate per cell fluorescence, it is necessary to create a standard curve of particle concentration.
-This variant of the protocol uses two replicates of three colors of dye, plus beads.

 Adapted from:
 - https://dx.doi.org/10.17504/protocols.io.bht7j6rn
 - https://dx.doi.org/10.17504/protocols.io.6zrhf56.